abdulali01/abdulali01.github.io/README.md

-# Abdullah Ali github Porfolio
+# Abdullah Ali github Portfolio
 ## There are number of projects completed while doing Professional Certificate in Coding: Full Stack Development with MERN at MIT.

 Highlight of key projects